 Most veterinarians are now solidly on board when it comes to fighting pain.
 But some pet owners, sadly, are still not.

 Some pet owners avoid pain medication because they don’t realize when a pet is in constant pain — or, sadly, they just assume that pain is an inevitable part of getting older.
 But this doesn’t have to be the case.
 At a seminar given recently at the Western Veterinary Conference, veterinarians from the North Carolina State University College of Veterinary Medicine addressed pet owner unwillingness to treat pain, especially the long-term chronic pain of osteoarthritis.
 Left untreated, chronic pain truly does become a life-or-death issue, they said, because a pet’s suffering often leads a loving owner to choose euthanasia.

 While, of course, euthanasia is the gift we give to pets who no longer can be treated, it pains us veterinarians when people don’t make use of proven strategies and medications — which can be very low risk if managed properly — to alleviate their pets’ pain.
-This type of pain management includes NSAIDs, which frighten many pet owners, but that’s only part of the picture.
+This type of pain management includes veterinary-approved NSAIDs (non-steroidal anti-inflammatory drugs), which frighten many pet owners, but that’s only part of the picture.